Tennessee Prenuptial Agreement

 Spousal Support Public Assistance Minimum

-Alimony waivers will not be enforced if enforcement would result in the spouse becoming a "public ward" or requiring public assistance.
+Alimony waivers will not be enforced if enforcement would result in the spouse becoming a "public charge" or requiring public assistance.
 Courts will set aside relevant provisions and award alimony sufficient to prevent eligibility for public assistance.

 Timing